 Best PO process practices

 Easy as it may sound, it takes a lot of effort to process a purchase order.
-A small mistake along the way would damage your business.
+In other words, a small mistake along the way would damage your business.
 As a result, we’ve outlined the best purchase order process practices as followed.

 - Establish a panel of up-to-date preferred suppliers providing reasonable prices, quality products, and reliable delivery services.
 It allows comparing supply terms and prices with minimum delay.